by Danielle Earle

 In 1980, Terry invited a group of men to form an apostolic team.
 This originally took the name ‘Coastlands’, meaning ‘to the ends of the earth’ but later became Newfrontiers.

-In the early 1980s a church in Bombay (now Mumbai), India, in need of help with leadership approached Terry.
+In the early 1980s a church in Bombay (now Mumbai), India, approached Terry to help them.
 Terry and the apostolic team sent a full time pastor for 6 months to build strength and health into the Bombay church.
 Gradually the team began to work with churches in South Africa, Mexico, and other nations.

 Despite some international connections, most Newfrontiers churches were located in the south of England.
 One day God gave Terry a prophetic picture of a bow and arrow being placed in the south east corner of the UK.
 The arrow was pointing toward Europe and the rest of the world, but it was clear that the arrow would not fly far unless the bow was drawn back.
 The interpretation of this was that we should plant churches right across the UK for the sake of mobilising world mission; and so, in the 1990s church planting became a major priority, with pioneering initiatives led by Colin Baron in the Manchester area and David Devenish in the Midlands of England.